Article: Loudspeaker Crossover Inductors Part 1

 One of the key components in most of these enclosures, (where there is more than one speaker), is an electrical circuit called a crossover.
 This distributes electrical signals in a carefully prescribed manner to minimise speaker / driver distortion and provide a listenable result.
 These crossovers contain three main types of components, i.e. resistors, capacitors and inductors and are generically known as passive crossovers as they are operable without additional power input.

-Crossovers used in Cinemas, Theaters, Sound reinforcement and, to a much lesser extent, high end hi-fi systems, use electronic crossovers which are self-powered and contain no inductors, so nuff said there then.
+Crossovers used in Cinemas, Theaters, Sound reinforcement and, to a much lesser extent, high end hi-if systems, use electronic crossovers which are self-powered and contain no inductors, so nuff said there then.

 In simple terms, inductors can be viewed as frequency dependent resistors, i.e. they work with AC signals, the higher the frequency, the higher their resistance.
 In AC circuitry the term 'resistance' is replaced by a concept called 'impedance'.
 Often in conjunction with other components, the property of increasing, or decreasing component impedance with frequency can be used to control the signal level being applied to individual speaker units.